with a reference librarian

 Plagiarism is just one part of a broader category called

 In addition to using someone else's work without acknowledgment, you also have to watch out for fabricating facts and data (otherwise known as making things up), getting unauthorized help, reusing your own work, and helping someone else plagiarize or cheat.

 It's all in Augsburg's Academic Honesty Policy.

-Plagiarism and Academic Dishonesty are taken very seriously throughout academia, including here at Augsburg College.
+Plagiarism and Academic Dishonesty are taken very seriously throughout academia, including here at Augsburg University.
 According to the Academic Honesty Policy, penalties for them can include, depending on the circumstances:

 Jobs have been lost, careers have been ruined, degrees and awards revoked.